JoeyyScott/Gamer-Supplies/README.md

 + If the crate is empty they will be redirected to ```supplies.html``` with a message displaying that their crate is empty.
 + Included in the checkout summary is the amount of supplies in the crate and a list of each item within the crate.
 + On each item within the crate they will see:
-    + A summary of the item with an image, name, individual price and a subtotal based off of the item quantity.
+    + A summary of the item with an image, name, individual price and a subtotal based on the item quantity.
 + The order total is displayed after the list.

 **Delivery Information**: